aioz-ai/air-blogs-cms/guides/decentralized-ai/smart-transcoding-part-three.md

 $

-where $\alpha_f$ and $\alph_v$ denote weighted factors to represent the trade-off between the resource cost and content revenue.  $\phi$ denotes the content cost of CP, such as caching cost and backhaul cost; $T_{n,thr}$ represents the maximum delay required by user $n$.
+where $\alpha_f$ and $\alpha_v$ denote weighted factors to represent the trade-off between the resource cost and content revenue.  $\phi$ denotes the content cost of CP, such as caching cost and backhaul cost; $T_{n,thr}$ represents the maximum delay required by user $n$.
 The final term implies that we should ensure that users enjoy their video streaming service with a tolerable delay.

 ## Stage 3: Content Demand Model for Users
 Taking the transmission rate and content quality level into account, the optimization problem for user $n$ can be stated as follows: